sv3ndk/production-ready-serverless-python/README.md

 * `SERVICE_NAME` is the name of the service, e.g. `production-ready-serverless`
 * `MATURITY_LEVEL` is linked to the release life cycle, e.g. `dev`, `test`, `acc`, `prod`

-Those prameters are expected to be created before the deployment.
+Those parameters are expected to be created before the deployment.

 This allows to share contextual information, like the URL of 3rd API, across all environments of a given maturity level.